CTC-PCOEdeSignage/PCOE-de-Signage-Rails/README.md

 Copy the following two files to ` /etc/systemd/system`. (
 https://raw.githubusercontent.com/CTC-PCOEdeSignage/PCOE-de-Signage-Rails/master/documentation/services/pcoe-de-signage-app.service https://raw.githubusercontent.com/CTC-PCOEdeSignage/PCOE-de-Signage-Rails/master/documentation/services/pcoe-de-signage-master.service)

 Edit the files to replace `User=service_user` with the appropriate username that rails will run as.
 NOTE: The users should have read/execute permissions on the rails application.
+You may also need to change the path to the user home directory.
+Lastly, we found that the `rbenv init` lines (from the ruby/rails setup) needed to be moved to the top of our `.bashrc` to allow them to be run in non-interactive mode.

 Then do the following: